goodkidali/SnakeGameOOP/README.md

 # SnakeGameOOP
 Simple console based snake game created in C++ using object-oriented programming (OOP) principles.

-Run the 'snake.exe' file in your terminal to play. use 'W', 'A', 'S', 'D' keys to move up, left, down, and right respectively.
+Run the 'snake.exe' file in your terminal to play. use 'W', 'A', 'S', 'D' keys to move up, left, down, and right respectively ('q' to quit).

 (you cannot die, collect fruit and watch the snake grow!)